awsdocs/amazon-redshift-developer-guide/doc_source/federated-limitations.md

 + Federated queries don't work with concurrency scaling\.
 + Federated queries currently don't support access through a PostgreSQL foreign data wrapper\.
 + Federated queries to RDS MySQL or Aurora MySQL support transaction isolation at the READ COMMITTED level\.
 + If not specified, Amazon Redshift connects to RDS MySQL or Aurora MySQL on port 3306\.
-Confirm that the MySQL port number before an external schema for MySQL\.
+Confirm the MySQL port number before creating an external schema for MySQL\.
 + When fetching TIMESTAMP and DATE data types from MySQL, zero values are treated as NULL\.

 The following are considerations for transactions when working with federated queries to PostgreSQL databases: